cesarlopezt/CardShuffler/README.md

 # Random Card

-App that goes through random cards until you click stop.
+App that goes through random cards to generate workouts.
+You can also see the same project using [programmatic UI](https://github.com/cesarlopezt/RandomCardProgrammatic)

 This project exposed me to:
 - Storyboards